Case Studies

 A cooperative of architects who design sustainable buildings needed their own governance to be just as thoughtfully constructed.

-• Quick approval on policies and costs outside of meetings
+• Quick approvals outside meetings

 • Subgroups focused on relevant projects